ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 There are a few errors in the SecTag database.
 Two concepts are misspelled.
 These are concept 127, "principal_diagnosis", misspelled as "principle_diagnosis", and concept 695, "level_of_consciousness", misspelled as
 "level_of_cousciousness".
-Clarity's db extraction code corrects both of these misspellings.
+ClarityNLP's db extraction code corrects both of these misspellings.

 Concept 308, "sleep_habits", has as concept text "sleep_habits,_sleep".
 The